unicef/publicgoods-toolkit/community.md

 ## Project Archetypes

-[TODO: consider adding more indepth analysis of two DPGs and ther models as examples and otherwise adding examples of non-DPGs for each]

 One of the most important skills for agencies exploring open source is understanding existing ecosystems and their project's place within them.
 In order to plan a project that builds on or collaborates with